migomipo/migo-hqm-server/README.md

 /set icing *S*           | Sets icing rule.
 Allowed values are "off", "on" (touch icing" and "notouch" (no-touch icing) /set offside *S*         | Sets offside rule.
 Allowed values are "off", "on" (delayed offside) and "imm" or "immediate" (immediate offside, no offside warnings).
 /set offsideline *S*     | Sets offside line settings.
 Allowed values are "blue" (default, offensive blue line), and "center" (center line).
+/set twolinepass  *S*    | Two-line pass setting.
+Allowed values are "off" (default, no two-line pass rule), "on" (passes through own blue and center red line disallowed), "forward" (passes through center red line and offensive blue line disallowed), "both" (both "on" and "forward" at the same time) and "three" (passes through all three lines disallowed)
 /set teamsize *N*        | Sets team size.
 /set replay *on/off*     | Enables/disables server-side replays.
 /set mercy *N/off*       | Sets mercy rule setting.
 If 0 or off, mercy rule will be disabled.
 Otherwise, games will automatically end if a team scores and leads by at least N goals.